MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add token in Login.view.
+* Add new auth.middleware.
+* Change User.id into user_id.

 # Before to run this server